TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/phase/two/readme.md

 <hr>

+I hate my wikiblogarden.
 So the question is: What now?

-I hate the wikiblogarden.
 Do I destroy it?
 Do I shut it down?
 Do I take a break?

 No!